Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/navigate-dbt-insights.md

 <Lightbox src="/img/docs/dbt-insights/insights-copilot-tabs.png" width="90%" title="dbt Copilot in Insights" />

 - **Agent** tab<Lifecycle status='private_beta' /> - Ask questions to the Analyst agent to get intelligent data analysis with automated workflows, governed insights, and actionable recommendations.
 This is a conversational AI feature where you can ask natural language prompts and receive analysis in real-time.
-To get access to the Analyst agent, [join the waitlist](https://www.getdbt.com/product/dbt-agents#dbt-Agents-signup).
+To request access to the Analyst agent, [join the waitlist](https://www.getdbt.com/product/dbt-agents#dbt-Agents-signup).

   Some sample questions you can ask the agent: